VVVICTORZHOU/pymeili_resource/README.md

 9. **What a beautiful rose!?** Plotting simple windrose in pymeili: [Demo 9](https://github.com/VVVICTORZHOU/pymeili_resource/blob/main/script/demo9_Windrose.py)
   <div align="center"><img src='https://github.com/VVVICTORZHOU/pymeili_resource/blob/main/img/demo/demo9_Windrose.png' width='400' alt='pymeili_demo9_img'></div>

-## How to getting help?
+## How to get help?
 For more usage questions, go to [pymeili in stackflow](https://stackoverflow.com/questions/tagged/pymeili) is recommended.
-By the way, you can also contact the developer, but we cannot promise to response you immidiately.
+By the way, you can also contact the developer, but we cannot promise to respond to you immediately.

-## What Next?
+## What's Next?
 ### Community Request
 We will be committed to continuously maintaining this package and optimizing and developing it based on reported bugs and requested features.
-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome; you can report bugs for this project through the following ways, and you can also submit requests for wanted new features.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome; you can report bugs for this project through the following ways, and you can also submit requests for new features.
 - Access [Bugs Report & Features Request](https://github.com/VVVICTORZHOU/pymeili_resource/issues)

 ### Development Roadmap
-We will issue the roadmap regularly to response the community requests, including bugs and wishlist.
+We will issue the roadmap regularly to respond to the community requests, including bugs and wishlists.
 <img src='https://github.com/VVVICTORZHOU/pymeili_resource/blob/main/img/roadmap_v1.png' width='1200' alt='pymeili_roadmap_img'>
 For changelog information, please visit [pymeili in PyPI](https://pypi.org/project/pymeili/).